HydraDragonAntivirus/HydraDragonAntivirus/README.md

 - ALLOW_IPV4.txt = ip4whitelist.txt

+**Note 12:**

+- Your Windows folder must be in C:\ because some codes are hard coded.

 ## Internet Access In Sandboxie
 - HIPS detection shouldn't work if you don't open the Internet in Sandboxie.
 To enable it go to: Sandbox -> DefaultBox -> Sandbox Settings -> Restrictions -> Internet Access -> Click "BLock All Programs" then click "Allow All Programs" then save it and you're done!.  https://sandboxie-plus.com/sandboxie/restrictionssettings/